 The options workshops were one part of the options consideration process, which is still ongoing.
 The workshops were advertised, and members of the public were recruited, as well as patient representatives, clinical staff, NHS professionals and other experts.
 We were aiming for a balanced group that reflected the local area.

-They are being independently facilitated and scrutinised to ensure we have a fair and robust process.
+The workshops considered a wide range of criteria including travel, equalities, deprivation, clinical quality and deliverability.
+They were independently facilitated and scrutinised to ensure we ran a fair and robust process.

 We are continuing to work with: